ofek/pyapp/docs/runtime.md

 Applications will bootstrap themselves on the first run.
 All subsequent invocations will only check if the installation directory exists and nothing else, to maximize CLI responsiveness.

+!!! note
+    The following diagram shows the possible behavior at runtime.
+The nodes with rounded edges are conditions and those with jagged edges are actions.

+    Most nodes are clickable and will take you to the relevant documentation.

 ```mermaid
 flowchart TD
     INSTALLED([Installed]) -- No --> DISTCACHED([Distribution cached])